idominikosgr/DevRulesPlus/DOCUMENTATION.md

 To customize these rules for your project:

-1. Update `1.1-project-configuration.mdc` with your project details
+1. Update `01-project-context.mdc` with your project details
-2. Add project-specific patterns to `1.2-common-mistakes.mdc`
+2. Add project-specific patterns to `02-common-errors.mdc`
 3. Adjust specialized mode rules to match your development workflows
 4. Add new rules as needed for your specific use cases

 ## Best Practices

-- Keep rules concise and focused
+- Keep rules concise and focused on specific guidance
 - Use specific examples rather than general principles
 - Update rules as your project evolves
-- Add documentation for custom rules
+- Use progressive disclosure in rules (start with the most important information)
+- Structure information with clear headings and lists
+- Include context for why certain patterns are recommended